 The Peace Academy Staff has extensive educational preparation and in-depth experience in: project management; cultural competency training; restorative justice practices; community development; and, school improvement/tramsformation.

-United Through The Arts
+Through the Arts -

 -